 What is One UI Home?
 A guide to Samsung's launcher

 Every Android smartphone or tablet has a launcher, whether the default OEM launcher or a third-party app you’ve installed.
 The launcher lets you set up the user interface exactly how you like it, with custom wallpapers, icons, widgets, fonts, modes, themes, and much more.
-If you’ve used a recent Samsung device, you are likely familiar with One UI Home without knowing precisely what it is.
-What is One UI Home?
+If you’ve used a recent Samsung phone or tablet, you are likely familiar with One UI Home without knowing precisely what it is.
+So what is One UI Home?
 Here’s everything you need to know about Samsung’s default launcher.

 One UI Home is Samsung's default launcher available on Android phones and tablets that run any version of One UI.
 The system launcher lets you change the look of the home screen, add and remove widgets, set up modes and themes, adjust how the app drawer works, and more.

 JUMP TO KEY SECTIONS